cccbr/runningatower/content/docs/020-Communication/index.md

 *Figure 1: Heavitree, Devon; Figure 2: Exeter Cathedral, Devon; Figure 3: t'Klockhuys, Dordrecht*

 The term “Authority” is used to mean the owner(s) and / or persons responsible for the bells and tower in which they are installed.
-About 90% of rings of bells hung, for full circle change ringing, are in buildings forming part of the Church of England.
-The legal ownership of the bells in those cases is vested in the Churchwardens.
+About 90% of rings of bells, hung for full circle change ringing, are in buildings forming part of the Church of England.
+The legal ownership of the bells, in those cases, is vested in the Churchwardens.
 The Parochial Church Council (PCC) has a duty for the use, maintenance and insurance of the bells.
 It is a good idea to have a ringing representative on the PCC.

-Elsewhere, for example in Church of England cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different arrangements and terminology.
+Elsewhere in religious buildings, for example in Church of England cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different arrangements and terminology.

 Authority also means those owning and / or responsible for rings of bells in secular buildings – for example, the Local Authority for a municipal ring of bells, or a private owner.

 ## Faculties

 These are applicable to the Church of England.
 Guidance notes on these should be consulted for any proposed changes within the tower.
-The following link gives more detail - Guidance notes - changes to the faculty process since April 2020.
-There were also updates in June 2022.
+The following link gives more detail - [Guidance notes - changes to the faculty process](https://cccbr.org.uk/wp-content/uploads/2022/06/SM_Faculty_Changes_2022_Ver_3.pdf).

-Insert link to the relevant section in ‘Belfry Upkeep’

 ## Contact Details